Best Business Bank Accounts With Overdraft in the UK (2026)

 For short-term, irregular borrowing (a few days to a few weeks), an overdraft is usually cheaper because you only pay interest on what you use.
 For larger, predictable borrowing (buying equipment, hiring), a business loan with a fixed interest rate is typically cheaper per pound borrowed.
 The right product depends on how much you need, for how long, and how predictable the borrowing is.

 Update cadence.
-We re-verify every provider on this page at least monthly, and whenever a provider changes pricing, eligibility, or protection.
-The verification date at the top reflects the most recent full review.
-Some links are affiliate links — see our editorial policy.
+We re-verify every provider on this page regularly, and whenever a provider changes pricing, eligibility, or terms.
+The verification date on the page reflects the most recent full review.
+Some links on this page are affiliate links, see our editorial policy.